-Do you love trying new adventures, such as cycling off road, and running trails?
+Do you love trying new adventures, such as cycling off-road, and running trails?
 If you do, then a gravel triathlon offers this and so much more.
-Instead of riding & running on the road you’ll get the opportunity to experience the challenge of racing on a variety of terrain and surfaces.
+Instead of riding & running on the road, you’ll get the opportunity to experience the challenge of racing on a variety of terrain and surfaces.
+This article will help you understand some of the basics of gravel riding and gravel triathlon.

 FAQ about Gravel Riding and Gravel Triathlon

-Is gravel triathlon the same as off road triathlon (e.g., Xterra)?
+Is gravel triathlon the same as off-road triathlon (e.g., Xterra)?

 No. In most Xterra or off-road triathlons, the bike leg is completed on a mountain bike on a single track, technical trails.
-The gravel triathlon bike leg is less technical completed on unpaved, dirt roads such as Forest Service roads or canal paths.
+The gravel triathlon bike leg is less technical and completed on unpaved, dirt roads such as Forest Service roads or canal paths.
 (If you are interested in tips specific to trail running, click for this article on an intro to trail running.)

 What type of bike will I need for a gravel triathlon?

-The bike leg of a gravel triathlon can be completed on a gravel bike, a mountain bike, or a road bike that is modified for gravel riding including wider, gravel specific tires (based on the type of gravel you are riding).
+The bike leg of a gravel triathlon can be completed on a gravel bike, a mountain bike, or a road bike that is modified for gravel riding including wider, gravel-specific tires (based on the type of gravel you are riding).
 Time trial, fixed gear, and recumbent bicycles are prohibited.

 Is drafting allowed during the bike leg?